ParaMotion 7 Step method for Hypermobility (HSD/hEDS) and Neurodivergence

 Step 6: Strengthen

+After making progress with step 5, the right muscles will now be doing the stabilising work, and the baseline load will feel lighter.
 But if stability isn't there yet, adding load makes things worse.
 This is why "just exercise more" so often causes flares in this population.
-It's not that exercise doesn't help.
-It's that the type, timing, and load matter enormously.
+It's not that exercise doesn't help, but that the type, timing, and load matter enormously.

 Effective strengthening: